Content marketing strategies aren’t something to just post and forget about—they are living entities that must be nurtured and improved over time.

 First, you’ll get an idea of what type of reader frequently makes purchases—for example, is this the type of user who prefers informative posts?
 Is this the type of user who finds you on social media?
 As a result, you’ll be able to fine-tune your strategy to focus more on the users who are liable to make more frequent purchases.

-Odds are, you have a handful of “landmark” content pieces that have made lasting impressions with your audience.
+Odds are, you have a handful of “landmark” or “pillar” content pieces that have made lasting impressions with your audience.

-This question is designed to help you figure out what those pieces are.
+This question is designed to help you figure out what those content marketing success pieces are.
 Collect the information from all your users, and start analyzing the characteristics of your most commonly cited works.

-There will never be a perfect recipe for successful content, but if you understand what content features are the most impressive for your users, you can customize your strategy to include more of them.
+To create content strategy there will never be a perfect recipe, but if you understand what content creation features are the most impressive for your users, you can customize your content marketing to include more of them.

-This is the opposite of the previous question, and can help you understand why some of your topics fail to impress your users.
+This is the opposite of the previous question and can help you understand why some topics fail to impress your users.

-You may already have a suspicion that a certain category or a certain style of post simply fails to generate attention, but this question can help you figure out why—especially if you include a follow-up question that requests more reasoning behind their answer.
 Weed out the topic types that seem to falter.
+You may suspect that a specific category or post style fails to generate attention.
+Still, this question can help you figure out why—mainly if you include a follow-up question that requests more reasoning behind their answer.

 There are two important things you’ll learn from this question.
 First, you’ll get a solid idea of your brand’s reputation on the web, and second, you’ll learn how good your blog is at carrying a relevant, appropriate brand voice.